akeneo/pim-docs/cookbook/catalog/common/create.rst

 .. note::

-    The same approach is used for other business objects
+    The same approach is used for other business objects.